 Post Holdings is best known as the #3 cereal marketer in the US after Kellogg's and General Mills, with brands such as Honey Bunches Of Oats and Pebbles.
 However, breakfast cereal makes up only part of its increasingly diversified range, which has expanded dramatically through a series of acquisitions since 2013.
 In the consumer portfolio, cereals are accompanied by a variety of active nutrition brands including PowerBar (acquired from Nestle in 2014), Premier Protein and Dymatize.
 Another 2014 purchase was Michael Foods, which markets a range of value-added egg, potato and dairy products including Better'n Eggs, All Whites and Simply Potatoes.
 That is now the group's single biggest business.
 There is also a sizeable private label peanut butter and granola division.
 In 2015, Post acquired rival cereal and oats manufacturer MOM Brands (Malt-O-Meal, Mini Spooners etc) for $1.15bn.
-As a result of these and other acquisitions, Post Holdings revenues for the year to Sept 2016 topped $5.0bn but the company reported a second net loss because of finance and acquisition expenses.
 In 2017, Post agreed to acquire British breakfast icon Weetabix for £1.4bn, followed by US company Bob Evans Farms for $1.5bn.
 These various acquisitions more than doubled the company's size between 2014 and 2017.
 For ye 2018, revenues were $6.3bn, with net earnings of $457m.
 However, that year, the group began restructuring its operations to increase its core focus on consumer brands.
 Private label products were spun out into 8th Avenue Inc, a joint venture majority controlled by Post but in partnership with private equity firm Thomas H Lee Partners.
 The group is set to issue an IPO of its active nutrition portfolio by the close of 2019 under the name BellRing Brands.
 Robert Vitale is CEO of Post.
 Original founder CW Post was one of several entrepreneurs to exploit the sudden popularity of cereal-based products in the 1890s, with products such as the cereal beverage Postum and ready to eat Grape-Nuts.
-As a result of multiple acquisitions in the 1920s the business eveolved into General Foods and later Kraft.
+As a result of multiple acquisitions in the 1920s the business evolved into General Foods and later Kraft.
 The Post cereal business was sold to Ralcorp in 2007, and then demerged as an independent group in 2012.
 Subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.